Aleeshakara/aleeshakara.github.io/README.md

 * Contains a contact form.
 This is a Bootstrap template.
 I plan to redesign the form and make it fully interactive in the future

 #### Projects:
 * Currently for appearance.
-Hope to show images as links to live sites
+Hope to show images as links to live sites.
+Contains completed projects (courtesy of Code Institute tutorial videos).
+Images contain links to external responsive sites.
+As I have currently only used HTML and CSS, there are restrictions in what the site has to offer.

 #### Skills:
 * Shows my skills (in theory), to date